ipselium/nsfds2/docs/source/classical_use.rst

    b0 = 2           # Half spatial bandwidth
    f0 = 60000           # Frequency (for harmonic only) [Hz]
    seed = None          # Seed for white noise.
-Must be integer. wavfile = None|path          # path to wavfile (for wav only)
+Must be integer. off = 100            # Stop source at iteration 100. nt by default. wavfile = None|path          # path to wavfile (for wav only)

    [flow]